 20-yard construction roll-off

-The 20-yard container fits kitchen and bath remodels, single-room demo, and small framing jobs in Arlington, Virginia.
+A 20-yard roll-off fits kitchen and bath remodels, single-room demo, and small framing jobs in Arlington.

 Matte-black 30-yard roll-off construction dumpster sitting directly on the compacted-dirt site of a framed single-family home build in Arlington, drywall and lumber scrap loaded inside.